How to Update Your Tripadvisor with Safety Measures

 Earlier this year Tripadvisor launched Travel Safe.
-A series of updates to their website that added safety measure related features for both consumers and businesses using the site.
-It affects the visibility of businesses in search results, and how customers will search for restaurants, hotels, bars and other hospitality venues.
+A series of updates to the Tripadvisor website that added safety measure related features for both consumers and businesses using the site.
+It affects the visibility of businesses in search results.
+But also how customers will search for restaurants, hotels, bars and other hospitality venues.

 Today, we’re going to take a look at an example of the Travel Safe updates in action and walk through how to make the best use of this latest feature set.

-It’s free to update a listing with safety measure information, and it can provide increased visibility for your business.
+It’s free to update your Tripadvisor listing with safety measure information, and it can provide increased visibility for your business.

 First, take a look at the example below (We’ve anonymised this):

 The bullet point list is created from a checklist that Tripadvisor has built based on instructions from leading authorities.
 In your Tripadvisor Management Center, you can select which items from the health & safety checklist you have in place to add them to your bullet point list.

 The top 5 items appear on the search results screen when people interact with the safety measures badge (see right).

 You can’t reorder this list, unfortunately.
 Tripadvisor have chosen which items take priority.
 These include face-coverings for staff, hand sanitiser availability, social distancing and hand washing.

 Within your listing, you can show the full list of all safety measures in place.
 This is a prime opportunity to boost consumer confidence.

 To appear in the Tripadvisor “safety measures” search filter and get the badge (as seen above) you need to add some items to this list at the very least.